Jack Dellal: Career

 Dellal became a banker in the 1970s.
 He owned the Dalton Barton London fringe bank, which he sold to Keyser Ullman for £58 million.
 He set up Allied Commercial in 1974 with Stanley Van Gelder, with whom he worked for over forty years.
 One of their deals was the flip of central London's Bush House in 2004, which made £75.0 million within two years.
 He was said to have invested up to £200m in London's Dolphin Square.

 Dellal's nickname, "Black Jack", was popularly said to have derived from his love of gambling.

 Personal life

 Through two marriages and at least one long term relationship, he had nine children, including film directors Gaby and Jasmine Dellal.
-His granddaughters include Alice Dellal, Domino Kirke, Lola Kirke, Jemima Kirke, and Charlotte Olympia.
+His granddaughters include Alice Dellal, Domino Kirke, Lola Kirke, Jemima Kirke, and Charlotte Olympia Dellal.

 In memory of his daughter Suzanne, Jack founded the Suzanne Dellal Centre for Dance and Theatre in Tel Aviv in 1989.